Making the most of your bids

 You should follow this guidance to make the most of your bids and maximise your chances of securing a new tenancy.

-You can bid for up to three properties at a time.
-We understand that, when you move, you will want the best for yourself and your family.
+You can bid for up to three properties during the framework of the daily bidding cycle.
+We understand that when you move, you will want the best for yourself and your family.
 You may want to stay close to friends and family, or you may feel that your children would benefit from living in a house with a garden.

 Our borough has good public transport and road links throughout.
 You may be able to improve your chances by considering properties that are not quite as close to your family, friends, schools and workplaces as you would like.